ex-jedi/beginner-javascript-tutorials/README.md

       // Console: true
     ```

-- Use indexes to access array items
+- Use indexes to access array items.
 - Arrays indexes are zero based.
 - Access indexes with square brackets.